MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 - Minor Versioning on the Site Pages library will be enabled
 - Site Pages will be the default content type in the Site Pages library

-The permissions and content of the root site won't be changed.
+The permissions and content of the root site won't be changed, and the root site will still appear as having the template "team site (classic experience)" or STS#0.

 ### Limitations